18½: Release

 Adventure Entertainment released the film theatrically in the United States starting on May 27, 2022.
 The film came out in the UK on July 11, 2022.
 The film was released on airlines JetBlue, Virgin Atlantic, Emirates, Qatar Airways, Air New Zealand and Singapore Airlines, through distributor Gate23.
 The DVD special edition of the film was released on April 9, 2024, from MVD Entertainment Group.
 The DVD includes a feature length behind-the-scenes documentary called "Covid 18½: The Making of a Film in a Global Pandemic," as well as a commentary track from director Dan Mirvish and screenwriter Daniel Moya, audio of full Richard Nixon tape with Bruce Campbell, Ted Raimi and Jon Cryer, and a live audience track from film's world premiere at Woodstock Film Festival.
 Over 830 DVDs were sold to public libraries in at least 500 cities in 46 states and 5 provinces in North America.
-The film became available on library streaming site Kanopy at the end of 2024 and is also available on public library streaming site Hoopla_(digital_media_service).
+The film became available on library streaming site Kanopy at the end of 2024 and is also available on public library streaming site Hoopla.